-They include favourites such as the sculpture of Salammbo by Maurice Ferrary, which is the centrepiece of the south sculpture dome.
-Other star objects include Chinese ceramics, Wedgwood and 18th century paintings.
+These fantastic objects give a flavour of the displays in the South End galleries.
+They include favourites such as the sculpture of Salammbo by Maurice Ferrary, Chinese ceramics, Wedgwood and 18th century paintings.

 Each object has its own unique story to tell.
 The figure of Guanyin, Goddess of Mercy, once stood in a temple in China while the Chinese ceramic elephants were also used in a temple as ornaments on the altar.
 The portrait of Emma, Lady Hamilton, is a favourite with visitors to the gallery but did you know that Emma was born nearby, at Ness in Wirral?